biological-alignment-benchmarks/bioblue/README.md

 **Attribution Requirement**: If you use this benchmark suite, please cite the source as follows:

-Roland Pihlakas, Shruti Datta Gupta, Sruthi Kuriakose.
-BioBlue: Biologically and economically aligned AI safety benchmarks for LLM-s with simplified observation format.
-Jan-Feb 2025 (https://github.com/levitation-opensource/bioblue).
+Roland Pihlakas and Sruthi Susan Kuriakose.
+BioBlue: Notable runaway-optimiser-like LLM failure modes on biologically and economically aligned AI safety benchmarks for LLMs with simplified observation format.
+Arxiv, a working paper, September 2025 (https://arxiv.org/abs/2509.02655).

 **Use of Entire Suite**: We encourage the inclusion of the entire benchmark suite in derivative works to maintain the integrity and comprehensiveness of AI safety assessments.